DIRECT0R-ctrl/ai-document-signing-platform/README.md

 ## Development

-To get statred, instll the project dependencies and run the test suite.
+To get statred, instll the project dependencies and run the test sute.
 Contributions should include tests for any new behavior.